FC Vaduz: History

 Fussball Club Vaduz was founded on 14 February 1932 in Vaduz, and the club's first chairman was Johann Walser.
 FC Vaduz is the only professional football club in Liechtenstein.
 In its first training match, which Vaduz played in Balzers on 24 April of that year, the newly born team emerged as 2–1 winners.
 The club played in Vorarlberger Football Association in Austria for the 1932–33 season.
 In 1933, Vaduz began playing in Switzerland.
-Over the years Vaduz struggled through various tiers of Swiss football and won its first Liechtensteiner Cup in 1949.
+Over the years, Vaduz struggled through various tiers of Swiss football and won its first Liechtensteiner Cup in 1949.
 Vaduz enjoyed a lengthy stay in the Swiss 1.
-Liga from 1960 to 1973, which is the third tier of the Swiss football league system.
+Liga from 1960 to 1973, then the third tier of the Swiss football league system.

 Vaduz has been required to pay a fee to the Swiss Football Association in order to participate as a foreign club, around £150,000 a year.
-There have been calls for this agreement to be revoked, but discussions have meant that a permanent arrangement has now taken place for a Liechtenstein representative to be allowed to participate in the Challenge League or Super League in future.
+There have been calls for this agreement to be revoked, but discussions have meant that a permanent arrangement has now taken place for a Liechtenstein representative to be allowed to participate in the Challenge League or Super League in the future.

 From the 2001–02 season, Vaduz played in the Swiss Challenge League (formerly called Nationalliga B), the second tier of the Swiss league system.
-Since then, Vaduz have been one of the best teams in the Challenge League and gave serious challenges towards promotion to the Super League, especially in 2004 and 2005, playing two-leg play-offs in both cases.
-In the 2007–08 season, Vaduz secured promotion to the Swiss Super League on 12 May 2008 by winning the Challenge League on the final day of the season, giving Liechtenstein a representative at the highest level of Swiss football for the first time.
-Vaduz, however, were relegated back to the Challenge League after one season in the top flight.
-Vaduz finally returned to top level after five years in the Challenge League.
+Since then, Vaduz has remained one of the best-performing teams in the Challenge League and gave serious challenges towards promotion to the Super League, especially in 2004 and 2005, playing two-leg play-offs in both cases.
+In the 2007–08 season, Vaduz secured promotion to the Swiss Super League on 12 May 2008 by winning the Challenge League on the season's final day, giving Liechtenstein a representative at the highest level of Swiss football for the first time.
+Vaduz, however, was relegated back to the Challenge League after one season in the top flight.
+Vaduz finally returned to the top level after five years in the Challenge League.

-In May 2010, the two Liechtenstein teams FC Vaduz and USV Eschen/Mauren decided on a better cooperation, especially on the exchange and the development possibilities of the players of both teams.
+In May 2010, the two Liechtenstein teams, FC Vaduz and USV Eschen/Mauren, decided on better cooperation, especially on the exchange and the development possibilities of the players of both teams.
 In principle, the agreement should replace the missing substructure at FC Vaduz and promote cooperation in the sense of Liechtenstein football.
 FC Vaduz is the first address for professional footballers.